 Sirach 3:17-18.20.28-29; Hebrews 12:18-19.22-24a; Luke 14:1.7-14

+In the Gospel of today Jesus dines with religious leaders and takes the opportunity to teach some important qualities of discipleship and holiness.
 As human persons we often aim to possess all power and control, to be the first in every possible situation, to remain at the top and have a lead over the others.
 For at times our humility has been crushed by pride and we are not able to forge ahead.
 Humility, the virtue recommended to us is a wise and saintly basic virtue of Christian life.
 It is the one virtue which our Lord told us to copy from him as he asks us to learn from him for he is meek and humble of heart.
-In the Gospel of today Jesus dines with religious leaders and takes the opportunity to teach some important qualities of discipleship particularly that of humility.
 Jesus recommends other virtues but tells us that humility is the foundation on which all other Christian virtues are built.
-He invites us to recognize our own lowliness before God and at the same time speaks to us of the importance of accepting the marginalized and the downtrodden persons.
+The Gospel invites us to recognize our own lowliness before God and at the same time speaks to us of the importance of accepting the marginalized.
 The rich and the powerful find it difficult to be humble before God.
 They rely too much on their own strength and security.
 In the first reading, a wise teacher is giving sound advice to his students that humility will bring them favour before the eyes of God.
 Humility means serving others rather than self.
 In the second reading we are reminded that we already have a foretaste of heaven in the community founded by Jesus.
 What we need as followers of Jesus is humbly to submit to the will of God in our lives, trusting in his goodness.

 The First Reading from the Book of Sirach we have the words of wisdom of the saintly man who spent his life meditating on the law of God.
 His concern was to offer help to those truly interested in guiding their lives by the Law of Moses.
 He as a loving father, advices the people to live in humility remembering that they are the creatures of God.
 He teaches the people that if they perform their tasks with humility, they will be loved by those whom God accepts.
 The author defines humility as serving others rather than the individual self.
 It is the fundamental characteristic of the servant of God.
 The greater a person is, the more humble he should be and then he will find favour in the sight of the Lord.
 Humility is practiced by providing the opportunity for others to be heard.
 Humility is understood as a quality by which a person considers his own defects, has a humble opinion of self and willingly submits himself to God and to others for God’s sake.
 It is a virtue by which a person having known himself truly humbles before God.
 The reading tells us the humble man knows that his human intellect is finite and must not probe into the infinite.
 He must have the humility to accept that God is all in all.
 Self-giving and generosity lead to advantages only God can grant.